spolu/warp/README.md

-*`warp` lets you instantly share your terminal directly from your machine.*
+#### `warp` lets you instantly share your terminal directly from your machine.

+Warp is designed to enable high-bandwidth interactions between developers.

-## How-to
+## Usage

-Instantly start sharing your terminal (read-only) under warp **goofy-dev**
+Instantly start sharing your terminal (read-only) under warp ID **goofy-dev**
 with:

 ```
+# While **goofy-dev** is a pretty cool name, you can name you warps however you
+# want.
+In particular a cryptographically secure random ID will be generated
+# for you if you don't specifiy one.

 warp open goofy-dev
 ```

-From there, anyone can connect (read-only) to your newly spawned terminal using your warp **goofy-dev** by running:
+From there, anyone can connect (read-only) to your warp by running:

 ```
 warp connect goofy-dev
 ```

-## Use-case

-Warp is designed to enable high-bandwidth intereactions between developers.

 ## Installation